 We have been established for 48 years in the UK and we cater for all adults of all ages, shapes and sizes.

-Budokan teaches four traditional Japanese Budo - martial arts disciplines or ways.
+Budokan teaches the History, Philosophy and Practice of Traditional Japanese Budo - martial arts disciplines or ways.

 Karatedo – Aikido – Iaido and Zazen - or seated meditation.